kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // Responders should observe and communicate through the .status to help with the eviction
 // of the target when they see their state == Active in .status.targetResponders.
 ResponderStatus
 // struct should then be periodically updated to indicate the progress or completion of the eviction
 // process by each responder in .status.responders.
-If .status.responders[].heartbeatTime is
+If .status.responders[].heartbeatTime is not
+// updated within the heartbeat deadline defined by the Eviction API (currently 20 minutes), the
-// not updated within 20 minutes, the eviction request is passed over to the next responder.
+// eviction is passed over to the next responder with a lower priority.
 //
 // If there are no other responders and the target is a pod, the last default
-// imperative-eviction.k8s.io/evictor responder will evict the pod using the imperative Eviction API
+// imperative-eviction.k8s.io/evictor responder with a priority of 100 will evict the pod using the
-// (/evict endpoint).
+// imperative Eviction API (pods/<name>/eviction subresource).
 // +k8s:validation-gen-nolint // Note: remove this when the API got GA type Eviction struct {
     metav1.TypeMeta `json:",inline"`